Giant Forest and Lodgepole Winter Trails

 NPS Photo

-Get to know the snow forest: This forest was designed for snow.
+This forest is used to snow.
 Most trees are cone-shaped, minimizing the amount of snow that catches on them.
 The branches are flexible, so that they bend to dump what snow does stick when it get too heavy.
+Be cautious when walking underneath snow covered trees.

 Park footer